viraptor/reverse-interview/README.md

 - Is there a budget for co-working space or internet access?
 - How often are office visits expected?
 - Are the office meeting rooms always prepared for video conferences?
+- Are you using VPN to access the resources outside the office?
+What is the protocol?
+Will I be able to access it using OSS from my laptop?

 # Office Work